 CHaemO is the Students’ Oncology and Haematology Society at the University of Aberdeen.
 Our society aims to promote cancer awareness, as well as provide information about the specialties of Oncology and Haematology and the field of academic research.
 We host educational lectures at the University of Aberdeen, as well as carry relevant practical and revision sessions, host charity events at the Suttie Centre as well as carry out public engagement to promote healthier lifestyles and minimise onco-promoting habits within the student population.
 We also organise events promoting careers in these specialities.

 Uniting and Equipping Christian Medical Students and Doctors

 Connect & Grow, Speak & Serve

-Christian Medical Fellowship unites and equips Christian Doctors and Nurses to live and speak for Jesus Christ.
-We were formed in 1949 and currently have over 4,000 UK doctors and around 800 UK medical students as members.
+The Christian Medical Fellowship unites and equips Christian medical students, doctors and nurses to live and speak for Jesus Christ.
+We regularly meet to encourage one and other over a meal.